martinokello/RobotsInSpace/README.md

 My Application directly uses the Command Pattern which holds an Execute Method, and an ExecuteFromStream method for future enhancements, Which I both unit tested and passed.

-However the application uses Execute, called from Angular client side and posts via an Angular Service a list of robots and Plane.
+However the application uses Execute, called on the environment variable after posting from Angular client side, and posts via an Angular Service a list of robots and Plane.

 The Home Controller consumes this and passes the data to the actual Rover Management Environment which is a separate tier of Business Logic.